 - Traditional sour dough loaf

 - Toasted pumpkin seed baguettes

 - Eggs benedict with breakfast muffins

 This course is not suitable for those with the following allergies:-

 Relax at Ashburton Court with an en-suite room with double bed, television, free wifi, tea and coffee making facilities and a delicious breakfast.

 Partners can stay for just £20 extra per night and don't need to take a cookery course!

 While you enjoy your cookery course on Saturday & Sunday, your partner can explore our wonderful Dartmoor area.

 You will enjoy a lunch featuring what you have cooked in the morning session along with a glass of wine.
-Weekend courses (Saturdays) and 5 day courses (on Monday to Thursday) have a lunch and at the end of the course you will take away any dishes you have made that day.
+Weekend courses (Saturdays) and 5 day courses (on Monday to Thursday) have a lunch and at the end of each day's cooking you will take home any dishes you have made.

 Note: On certain courses such as Breadmaking, Baking, Patisserie, Chocolate Making we will provide a buffet lunch and whilst you will take lots home to enjoy, you will need to make provision for dinner as this is not provided.